 So what is it like dating a gamer?
-Will you always be ignored for Mario?
+Will Mario always be more important than you?
 Or will you end up being addicted to gaming too?
-We’re here to tell you 13 things you should know If you’ve found yourself dating a gamer.
+We’re here to tell you 13 things you should know if you’ve found yourself dating a gamer.

 When listing out the pros and cons of dating a gamer, the number 1 pro has to be that gift shopping is never going to be a hassle.
 Birthdays and special events will leave you racking your brain no more, since buying a gift can be as simple as a trip to an electronics store.

 If they’re a PC gamer, get them a better mouse.
 Console gamer?
 Get them a better controller.
 If they’re a mobile gamer, tell them to stop calling themselves a gamer.
 Just kidding, get them a phone controller, or whatever they’re called.

 4. You may need to deal with constant disappearances

 While we’re listing the pros and cons of dating a gamer, we thought it’d be a good time to mention that gamers have a 100% tendency of leaving your message on read and replying an hour later.
 While this is annoying and undoubtedly anger-inducing, it’s nothing some good old-fashioned communication can’t fix and it’s not really a relationship red flag.

 And by good old-fashioned communication, we mean a stern “you better reply or I’m reporting your Steam account” message.
 Just the thought of their gaming account being banned will scare them straight.

 5) “One last game” means 20 more minutes